xpladev/docs/content/en/docs/develop/core-modules/governance.md

 #### Right to submit a proposal

-Any Xpla holder, whether bonded or unbonded, can submit proposals by sending a `TxGovProposal` transaction.
+Any XPLA holder, whether bonded or unbonded, can submit proposals by sending a `TxGovProposal` transaction.
 Once a proposal is submitted, it is identified by its unique `proposalID`.